himavanthkj/terraform-eks-cluster/README.md

 # terraform-eks-cluster
-This repository is to create AWS EKS cluster using terraform
+This repository is to learn and create AWS EKS cluster using terraform